wr-ssl/M2GL025-Creative-Board-Notes/README.md

 The original firmware is in the [IGL2_RISCV_Systick_Blinky](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/tree/master/YellowBoard/Software%20project/IGL2_RISCV_Systick_Blinky) SoftConsole project.
 How do you get it on the board?

-Short answer: The CPU firmware gets programmed along with the FPGA fabric when you use FlashPro to program the YellowBoard [.stp file](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/YellowBoard/Programming%20the%20Target%20Device/PROC_SUBSYSTEM.stp) mentioned above.
+**Short answer**: The CPU firmware gets programmed along with the FPGA fabric when you use FlashPro to program the YellowBoard [.stp file](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/YellowBoard/Programming%20the%20Target%20Device/PROC_SUBSYSTEM.stp) mentioned above.
 So you don't actually have to do anything to reload this software other than re-flash the FPGA.

-Longer answer: You might be tempted to think that the software lives in the 26F064B serial flash part, but it doesn't!
+**Longer answer**: You might be tempted to think that the software lives in the 26F064B serial flash part, but it doesn't!
 It's stored in the eNVM (embedded non-volatile memeory) of the IGLOO2.
 The M2GL025 part has 256kB of eNVM and according to [UG0448](https://www.microsemi.com/document-portal/doc_download/132009-ug0448-igloo2-fpga-high-performance-memory-subsystem-user-guide) the eNVM base address is fixed at 0x6000_0000.
 The eNVM gets programmed along with the FPGA fabric when you use FlashPro to program the target device.

 Suppose you want to modify the original program and load it onto the board so that it runs at power-up.
 Then you'll need to do the following.
 1. Build the .hex target in SoftConsole using the [Linker_Run_from_NVM.lds](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/YellowBoard/Software%20project/IGL2_RISCV_Systick_Blinky/Linker_Run_from_NVM.lds) linker command file.
   * This linker file targets the eNVM memory at 0x6000_0000.
   * (When you build the debug target, OpenOCD loads your program directly into ram at 0x8000_000.
-So in that case you'd you the [microsemi-riscv-ram.ld](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/Example_Software_Projects/riscv-systick-blinky/riscv_hal/microsemi-riscv-ram.ld) file instead.)
+So for JTAG RAM only debugging you'd use the [microsemi-riscv-ram.ld](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/Example_Software_Projects/riscv-systick-blinky/riscv_hal/microsemi-riscv-ram.ld) file instead.)
 2. In Libero, double-click "Update eNVM Memory Content" in the Design Flow tab: ![eNVM0](/images/envm_update_00.png)
   * You'll be presented with this dialog: ![eNVM1](/images/envm_update_01.png)
   * Select the data storage region and click Edit to choose the .hex file you just built in SoftConsole: ![eNVM1](/images/envm_update_02.png)
+3. Generate the programming files in Libero and program the target with FlashPro as usual.

 ## What is the initial program counter / reset vector for the RISC-V CPU?

 The [privileged ISA](blob:https://riscv.org/ab5ac531-378c-4f43-ba5c-1baf025519a6) (section 3.3) says reset vector is implementation specific.

-Looking at our specific implementation then, the [CoreRISCV_AXI4 core user manual](http://www.actel.com/ipdocs/CoreRISCV_AXI4_HB.pdf) (section 5.1.1) says default `RESET_VECTOR_ADDR` is 0x6000_0000, and the example projects [show it configured that way](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/Modify_The_FPGA_Design/CoreRISCV_AXI4_BaseDesign/component/work/PROC_SUBSYSTEM/CORERISCV_AXI4_0/rtl/vlog/core/coreriscv_axi4.v#L153):
+Looking at our specific implementation then, the [CoreRISCV_AXI4 core user manual](http://www.actel.com/ipdocs/CoreRISCV_AXI4_HB.pdf) (section 5.1.1) says default `RESET_VECTOR_ADDR` is `0x6000_0000`, and the example projects [show it configured that way](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/Modify_The_FPGA_Design/CoreRISCV_AXI4_BaseDesign/component/work/PROC_SUBSYSTEM/CORERISCV_AXI4_0/rtl/vlog/core/coreriscv_axi4.v#L153):

 ```verilog
 parameter RESET_VECTOR_ADDR = 60000000;
 ```

-As described in the firmware programming section above, 0x6000_0000 is the base address of the eNVM memory in the IGLOO2 and is the location of \_start/.text when using the [Linker_Run_from_NVM.lds](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/YellowBoard/Software%20project/IGL2_RISCV_Systick_Blinky/Linker_Run_from_NVM.lds) linker command file.
-So it makes a sensible reset vector.
+As described in the firmware programming section above, `0x6000_0000` is the base address of the eNVM memory in the IGLOO2 and is the location of \_start/.text when using the [Linker_Run_from_NVM.lds](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/YellowBoard/Software%20project/IGL2_RISCV_Systick_Blinky/Linker_Run_from_NVM.lds) linker command file.
+So it makes a sense as the reset vector!

 ## Is the IGLOO2 eNVM location configurable?
 According to [UG0448](https://www.microsemi.com/document-portal/doc_download/132009-ug0448-igloo2-fpga-high-performance-memory-subsystem-user-guide) (sections 2.2, 4.1.4)...
 I'm not sure.
 Maybe you can configure the AHB bus matrix.
 I didn't go that deep.